 Rosa and Murray Bell’s title deed does not include a T-mark on the dividing boundary.

 As the T-mark is shown on the No. 70 (Myers) title deed, this confirms the ownership of the dividing fence belongs to the Myers.
-They were advised that they could remove it when ever they wished to.

 Property layout for No. 72 with dimensions and boundary highlighted for clarity.